 The MECIR guidelines were developed in consultation with review authors, editors and methodologists from the Cochrane community, and form the basis of quality assurance work undertaken by the Cochrane Editorial and Methods Department.
 They cover both conduct and reporting for review protocols, new reviews and updates of reviews of interventions.
 The guidelines distinguish between conduct and reporting for good reason: good conduct does not necessarily lead to good reporting, good reporting cannot improve poor conduct, and poor reporting can obscure good or poor conduct of a review.

-The structure of this chapter is built around the MECIR reporting guidance for Cochrane Review protocols (Section III.2) and new Cochrane Reviews (Section III.3) of interventions, and guidance for reporting plain language summaries (Section III.4).
+The structure of this chapter is built around the MECIR reporting guidance for Cochrane Review protocols (Section III.2) and new Cochrane Reviews (Section III.3).
 The MECIR expectations of conduct are embedded in the relevant chapters of this Handbook.
 MECIR conduct and reporting guidance for updates of Cochrane Reviews of interventions are presented in Chapter IV.
 For the latest version of all MECIR conduct and reporting guidance, readers should consult the MECIR web pages, available at https://methods.cochrane.org/mecir.

 Many of the standard headings recommended for use in Cochrane Reviews are referred to in this chapter, although the precise headings available in RevMan may be amended as new versions are released.
 New headings can be added and some standard headings can be deactivated; if the latter is done, review authors should ensure that all information expected (as outlined in the MECIR reporting guidelines) is still reported somewhere in the review.